-This policy is intended to supplement, not replace, the Institute's general policy on conflicts of interest.
-Members of the scientific staff, as well as other employees, will continue to be subject to the Institute's existing conflicts of interest policy, which requires annual disclosure of personal financial interests and external commitments, irrespective of the receipt of grant funding from federal sources.
+This policy is intended to supplement, not replace, BSBI/HBF's general policy on conflicts of interest.
+Members of the scientific staff, as well as other employees, will continue to be subject to BSBI/HBF's existing conflicts of interest policy, which requires annual disclosure of personal financial interests and external commitments, irrespective of the receipt of grant funding from federal sources.